Chinese herbal medicine

 Herbs are often used today as a complementary therapy alongside western medicine, or as an accompaniment to a course of chinese medicine acupuncture.
 Whereas medical therapy in China is unified, so patients get the best of both paradigms.

 Patients may also opt for herbal treatments as a standalone process.
-We offer personalised herbal treatment plans that target the cause of health complaints, relieving symptoms.
+We offer personalised herbal treatment plans that target the cause of health complaints, relieving symptoms with many therapeutic benefits.

 Try our plant based therapies